thalesfelippe/thalesfelippe/README.md

 # Hi, I Am Thales Felippe
 Currently, I work as a Front-End Developer at Acrux Capital and study Systems Analysis and Development at Estácio University.

-at Acrux Capital, specializing in TypeScript, ReactJS and NextJS.
+At Acrux Capital, specializing in TypeScript, ReactJS and NextJS.
 I focus on enhancing user experience, implementing features, and optimizing performance.
 Collaborating with designers and developers, I ensure projects meet specifications and deliver high-quality, visually appealing results for various devices.

 This combination of academic training and professional experience has enriched my career, enabling the practical application of the knowledge acquired in a dynamic environment.